The Sager Group

 Brandt Legg

-Brandt Legg was a child prodigy who, after the tragic loss of his father and a bout with crippling migraine headaches, turned an interest in stamp collecting into a multi-million dollar business empire.
-By 18, the high-flying Legg, known to the media as the “Teen Tycoon,” became ensnarled in the financial whirlwind of the junk bond eighties, lost his entire fortune… and ended up serving time in federal prison for financial improprieties.
+Brandt Legg is a former child prodigy who turned an interest in stamp collecting into a multi-million dollar empire.
+At eight, Legg’s father died suddenly, plunging his family into poverty.
+Two years later, while suffering from crippling migraines, he started in business.
+National media dubbed him the “Teen Tycoon,” but by the time he reached his twenties, the high-flying Legg became ensnarled in the financial whirlwind of the junk bond eighties, lost his entire fortune… and ended up serving time in federal prison for financial improprieties.
 Legg emerged, chastened and wiser, one year later and began anew in retail and real estate.
-From there his life adventures have led him through magazine publishing, newspaper writing, FM radio (behind the mic and in the business office), and music production, including CDs and concerts.
-Outview is the first book of his Inner Movement Trilogy.
+From there his life adventures have led him through magazine publishing, a newspaper column, FM radio, CD production, and concert promotion.
 For more information, please see www.BrandtLegg.com.

 Peter Mehlman